wofsauge/isaac-xml-validator/README.md

 You will likely want to set up your repository so that the script runs in CI (e.g. GitHub Actions).

 ## Usage in GitHub Actions

 For most users, you will probably want to manually integrate the Python script into your existing lint routine.
 Alternatively, you can use [a GitHub action](https://github.com/wofsauge/Isaac-xmlvalidator-action) that automatically invokes the script.

+## Usage with Docker

+For most users, you will probably want to manually integrate the Python script into your existing lint routine.
+Alternatively, you can use [a Docker Image](https://hub.docker.com/r/opensauce04/isaac-xml-validator) that automatically invokes the script.

 ## Creating New XSD Files